 It could be as simple as too much air being present in the stomach.
 Even if you feed the best dog foods, your pup still has to get rid of that air!

 Food gulping and drinking too much too quickly are classic ways most dogs wind up with too much air in their stomach.
 It looks as if they’re starving or dying of thirst, but some dogs do this simply because it is in their demeanor to do so.

-A good way to help keep this from becoming a problem is to limit the amounts of food and water you give at one time.
+A good idea to keep this from becoming a problem is to limit the amounts of food and water you give at one time.